Hyperion-BT/helios-book/src/api/reference/constrdata.md

 # `ConstrData`

 One of the 5 Plutus-Core builtin data classes.
-Parent class is `UplcData`.
+Parent class is [`UplcData`](./uplcdata.md).

 Represents a tag index and a list of data fields.
-Each field is a `UplcData` child instance.
+Each field is also a [`UplcData`](./uplcdata.md) child instance.

 ## Constructor